A Counterexample to a Conjecture of Lov\'asz: Appendix

 Now we consider (2).
 Using the geodesics determined in the proof of (1) we see that the 4-displaced path from $6a$ is $6a,5a,4a,4e,4b,17b,17e,17a$.
 Since $6e,6b,2b,2e,2a,1a,17a$ is a geodesic (as found in the proof of (1)) we know by Lemma~\ref{Lemma: Vertex Level-sets}(6) that the edge $(2b,15b)$ is in $D_4(17a)$.
 Then since the path $15b,15e,15a,16a,17a$ has length 4, we know that it is the $(15b,17a)$-geodesic.
 Hence, the 4-displaced path from $6e$ is $6e,6b,2b,15b,15e,15a,16a,17a$, which meets the 4-displaced path from $6a$ only at $17a$.
 Thus, (2) is proved. \end{proof}

 We conclude by providing a proof that $\alpha(\BS) = 43$ which uses computer assistance only for a very simple task.
 The proof shows how tight this result is.
-The proof will involve automorphisms of $\BS$ that preserve the partition in the six sets $A,B,C,D,E,F$ of the $H$-representation of the graph, where $A=\{1a,\dots, 17a\}$, $B=\{1b,\dots,17b\}$, etc.
+The proof will involve automorphisms of $\BS$ that preserve the partition into the six sets $A,B,C,D,E,F$ of the $H$-representation of the graph, where $A=\{1a,\dots, 17a\}$, $B=\{1b,\dots,17b\}$, etc. We will refer to these maps simply as "symmetries".
+Below we use the notation $[17]=\{1,\ldots,17\}$.